Quickstart: Use Search explorer to run queries in the portal

 Both $filter and $orderby expressions are OData constructions.
 For more information, see Filter OData syntax.

 In this quickstart, you used Search explorer to query an index using the REST API.

 Results are returned as verbose JSON documents so that you can view document construction and content, in entirety.
 The $select parameter in a query expression can limit which fields are returned.

 Documents are composed of all fields marked as Retrievable in the index.
 To view index attributes in the portal, click realestate-us-sample in the Indexes list on the search overview page.

 Free-form queries, similar to what you might enter in a commercial web browser, are useful for testing an end-user experience.
 For example, assuming the built-in realestate sample index, you could enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.

-Query and filter expressions must be articulated in a syntax supported by Azure Search.
+Query and filter expressions are articulated in a syntax implemented by Azure Cognitive Search.
 The default is a simple syntax, but you can optionally use full Lucene for more powerful queries.
 Filter expressions are an OData syntax.

 When you're working in your own subscription, it's a good idea at the end of a project to identify whether you still need the resources you created.
 Resources left running can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.